 Message from the President

-Framingham State’s primary focus is on student success – we seek to prepare our students to excel personally and professionally in the increasingly complex and competitive global economy.
-We provide an open and supportive learning environment that is small enough to be personal and collaborative, yet large and diverse enough to broaden students’ understanding of the world.
+We offer over 50 undergraduate and graduate degree programs in the arts, humanities, sciences, social sciences, business, and professional fields.
+With our primary focus on student success, we aim to provide a deeply supportive learning environment that is small enough to be personal and collaborative, yet large and diverse enough to broaden students’ understanding of themselves and the world.

 President Nancy S. Niemi